linkedin/iris/docs/source/quickstart.rst

 .. code:: sql

-    CREATE USER ‘iris’@’localhost’ IDENTIFIED BY ‘iris’
+    CREATE USER 'iris'@'localhost' IDENTIFIED BY 'iris';
-    CREATE DATABASE iris
+    CREATE DATABASE iris;
-    GRANT ALL ON iris.* TO iris@localhost
+    GRANT ALL ON iris.* TO iris@localhost;
     SET GLOBAL sql_mode=(SELECT REPLACE(@@sql_mode,'ONLY_FULL_GROUP_BY',''));

 Now let’s load the schema and some dummy data.
 Navigate to project root,